 IRON GATE, VIRGINIA.
 LEDGERS, 1892-1931.
 1.7 cu. ft.
 Collection consists of 23 ledgers and day books, as well as approximately 60 receipts and other loose documents relating to a general goods store in Iron Gate, Virginia; Includes correspondence, receipts and other business records, inventories, sales, and customer accounts.
 Finding aid available online.
 Ms2012-068.

 ISON, LEONORA.
 RÉSUMÉ.
+International Archive of Women in Architecture.
 Although Ison did not build, she was the first

 IVANHOE, VIRGINIA, MOONSHINE STILL.
 GLASS PLATE, c.1932.
 0.1 cu. ft.
 Glass plate and two black and white prints of